funkiben/my_raft/README.md

 ### Raft Consensus Algorithm Implementation

-An implementation of the Raft consensus algorithm.
+An implementation of the Raft consensus algorithm in Rust.

 TODO:
  - Cluster membership changes